- The most common food for cows is grass

 - A typical mature cow will eat approximately 29 kg of feed every day

 - Canadian dairy farmers work closely with nutritionists to find diets that work best for their specific cows

 It’s been said that you are what you eat (there’s a small chance you pictured yourself as a sentient bowl of mac and cheese for a second—and if you didn’t before, you did now).
 The point is that we recognize the importance of consuming quality food.
-In order to provide us with pure, nutritious milk, our cows are fed a research-backed diet that optimizes both their health and milk production.
-Happy and healthy cows produce more (and better quality) milk!
+In order to provide us with pure, nutritious milk, our cows are fed a research-backed diet that works best to meet their nutritional needs at each stage of life.
+Healthy cows produce more (and better quality) milk!

-Our dairy cows’ diet may vary according to the crops a farmer plants, which in turn depend on climate, soil type, and other considerations.
+Our dairy cows’ diets may vary according to the crops a farmer plants, which in turn depend on climate, soil type, and other considerations.
 In Canada, the most common food for cows is grasses (grass, alfalfa, corn stalk and leaves), which are served up in two different ways: dry hay and silage.
 Canadian dairy cows might also get important nutrients from crops such as corn, barley, clover, alfalfa hay, oats, and soybeans.
 Cows, because they are ruminants, also have the cool capacity to get nutrition from stuff that would otherwise be food waste, like soybeans that do not make the ‘human grade’ cut, or ‘grain meals’ such as crushed barley left-over from making beer!

 Did you know that cows eat the entire plant?
 Not just the grains or flowers, but the leaves and stalks too.